joeromero/docs/maps_api.md

  cartodb_id: 3
 }
 ```
-it depends on the variables allowed by the named map.
-If there are some variable missing it will
-raise an error (HTTP 400)
+These depend on the variables allowed by the named map.
+If there are some variables missing it will raise an error (HTTP 400)

-- auth_token: (optional) it the named map needs auth
+- auth_token: (optional) if the named map needs auth

-#### example request
+#### Example Request
-You can instantiate a template map passing all required parameters with
-a POST to ``/api/v1/named/:template_name``.
+You can instantiate a template map by passing all required parameters with a POST to ``/api/v1/named/:template_name``.

-Valid credentials will be needed, if required by the template.
+Valid credentials will be needed if required by the template.

 ```js
 // params.json